Cosmological Roles of Dark Photons in Axion-induced Electroweak Baryogenesis: Dark photons

 where the lower bound ensures that axions in thermal bath become non-relativistic before BBN.
 In this mass range, the axion decays to photons and electrons among the SM particles, with the relative decay rates described by

 where the decay to electrons is induced by axion-Higgs mixing.
 As a result, this mixing reduces the axion decay length, thereby alleviating constraints from $\gamma$-ray burst observations.

-The constraints from supernova explosions and the neutron merger for GW170817 are sensitive to the branching ratio of axion decay into SM particles.
+The constraints on the axion-photon coupling from SN explosions and the neutron merger for GW170817 are sensitive to the branching ratio of axion decay into SM particles.
 To suppress the branching ratio, the axion coupling to dark photons should be much larger than the coupling to electrons, leading to the condition

 where the latter equality follows from $m_\phi f_\phi = \kappa_1 m^2_h$, rendering the lower bound on $g_{\phi\gamma^\prime_{\rm M}}$ insensitive to $m_\phi$ and $f_\phi$.
 The perturbativity of gauge interactions requires that $g_{\phi\gamma^\prime_M}$ remain below approximately $1/f_\phi$, unless the associated anomaly coefficient is significantly greater than unity.
 This implies that the branching ratio of axion decay into SM particles can be suppressed up to